JackXueIndiana/Turn-R-Model-2-Web-Service-with-Plumber/README.md

 2. Put plumber declamation on each of these function.

-3. Write another piece of R script, RplumberSwagger.R, to instaitate the web service with three lines.
+3. Write another piece of R script, RplumberSwagger.R, to instantiate the web service with three lines.

 4. Run RplumberSwagger.R and once the web service fully started, you can hit with URL http://127.0.0.1/plot?n=1000.